Osir1s-spec/coursera_capstone_project/README.md

 # coursera_capstone_project
-# this is an upcoming self-paced peoject.
+# this is an upcoming self-paced project.
-# will upload it by next week
+# will upload it very soon.